What Can Cause One Swollen Ankle Without Pain?

 Athlete's foot is a common condition that causes itchiness, redness, and stinging on the soles of the feet.
 It's often caused by a fungus that thrives in warm, moist environments, such as locker rooms and showers.
 People with sweaty feet or who wear closed-toe shoes are more susceptible to developing athlete's foot.

 The condition can also be spread by sharing towels or contacting surfaces contaminated with the fungus.
-In most cases, you can treat athlete's foot with over-the-counter antifungal creams.
+In most cases, you can treat athlete's feet with over-the-counter antifungal creams.
 However, severe cases may require prescription medication.

 Image